iAgro Handbook

 Create a relief

-To create a new Relief, go to one of the fields in the list in the Fields panel and click on “+ Relief.”
-The screen that will open allows you to enter the data for the Survey (phenological phase, adversity to be combated, type of sprayer, volume of the sprayer tank, recommended dose from the label and unit of measurement of the latter).
-Finally, you proceed directly to perform the first Acquisition by clicking on “Acquire.”
+To create a new Relief, access one of the fields in the list in the Fields panel and click on “+ Relief.”
+The screen that will open allows you to enter the data for the Survey (phenological stage, disease to be combated, type of sprayer, volume of sprayer tank, recommended dose(s) from label and unit of measurement of the latter).

 Create an acquisition